axa-ch-webhub-cloud/pattern-library/CONTRIBUTING.md

 We stick to the [Custom Elements V1 spec](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements).

-There a few key principles you have to know:
+There are a few key principles you have to know:
 - Custom Elements are **asynchronous**, which means
    - they only render if their definition (JS) is ready
-   - A child could render before it's parent
+   - a child could render before it's parent
    - this leads to **FOUC**
    - in short - order of rendering is **non-deterministic**
 - HTML attributes (always `'string'`) VS DOM properties (first class props)